 This has been out of print for many years, but Kent just made available an updated, hypertext “Sunday Morning Edition”.

-If you are interested in more MacLisp history, including earlier manuals, source code, and more, see the MacLisp area of the Lisp website at the Computer History Museum.
+If you are interested in more MacLisp history, including earlier manuals, source code, and more, see the MacLisp family of the Lisp website at the Computer History Museum.

 This week’s episode of BBC Radio’s Digital Planet show includes a short segment on the 50th anniversary of Fortran.
 The presenter, Gareth Mitchell, interviewed me last week and about 4 minutes of that interview are included.